Tuition and Scholarships and Research Grants

 • Biostatistics: In the Biostatistics Department, the admissions committee is the central matching source for all GSRA positions.
 Students do not apply directly to GSRA or GSI positions.

-• Health Behavior and Health Education: Health Behavior and Health Education students should not contact faculty to ask about GSRA opportunities.
+• Health Behavior & Health Equity: Health Behavior & Health Equity students should not contact faculty to ask about GSRA opportunities.
 The department typically does not have GSRA positions unless they are for a specific doctoral student within the program.

 Additional Resources

-The University of Michigan's Center for the Education of Women+ (Center for Education of Women) empowers women and underserved individuals in the University of Michigan and surrounding communities by serving as an advocate and providing resources to help them reach their academic, financial, and professional potential.
+The University of Michigan's Center for the Education of Women+ empowers women and underserved individuals in the University of Michigan and surrounding communities by serving as an advocate and providing resources to help them reach their academic, financial, and professional potential.
 Center for Education of Women offers small emergency grants to current University of Michigan-Ann Arbor graduate students and undergraduate students.

 With support from our generous donors, the Center for Education of Women was able to expand the program in 2008 to include additional scholarships for students of all genders.